A step by step guide to buying your Story Home

 - Details of your new home warranty

 Your Sales Executive will also talk you through a Pre-Reservation checklist, which you will be asked to sign and date at the time of your reservation.
 At this time you will be shown certain drawings relating to your chosen property.
-These drawings may be subject to change and your Sales Executive will show you copies of any revised drawings prior to completion.
+These drawings may be subject to change and your Sales Adviser will show you copies of any revised drawings prior to completion.

 Instruct your Solicitor/Conveyancer